Wakasegawa Yoshimitsu: Career

 He was recruited by former ozeki Kiyokuni in 1978, who had taken over Isegahama stable the previous year.
 He made his first appearance on the dohyo in March 1978, and he rose through the lower ranks fairly quickly.
 He first reached the sekitori ranks in September 1980, having won the makushita division championship with a perfect 7-0 record in the previous tournament.
 However he lasted only one tournament in juryo before being demoted, and after missing the first two tournaments of 1981 he fell to the bottom of the makushita division.
-He came back strongly to earn promotion back to the juryo division in March 1982, and he took his first yusho or tournament championship in that division in July 1982 with an 11-4 record.
+He came back strongly to earn promotion back to the juryo division in March 1982, but was demoted again immediately.
+In May 1982 however, he would win the makushita championship, winning out in a seven-way playoff.
+He then took his first juryo championship in July 1982 with an 11-4 record.
 He reached the top division for the first time in January 1983 at the age of just 20.
 To make the occasion he changed the second part of his shikona or fighting name from his own given name of Wataru to Taiji.